smoort/CarND-Advanced-Lane-Lines/writeup_template.md

 **1. Provide an example of a distortion-corrected image.**

 The code for this step is contained in the "Undistortion Correction" section (14th cell) of the IPython notebook.
 A sample image is read and undistorted using the coefficients calculated during camera caliberation.

 ![alt text][image1]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+**2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.**

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The code for this step is contained in the **get_binary_warp()_** function defined in the "Extract warped binary image of the lanes" section (4th cell) of the IPython notebook.

+Below are the steps taken to get a thresholded binary image :

+* The function takes in a 3 channel RGB olor image and returns a warped binary image with the lane markings.
+* The input image is first undistorted using the coefficients returned by camera caliberation.
+* The lighting conditions are determined by calculating the average luminosity of the bottom half.
+A low value would indicate shady conditions or cloudy conditions.
+Refer function  **__check_lighting__** under "Define support functions" section (3rd cell).
+* If the lighting conditions are poor, then the luminosity is augmented (similar to turning on 'Head Lights' during manual driving).
+This is to correct the input image before feeding it into the pipeline.
+Refer function  **__switch_on_headlights__** under "Define support functions" section (3rd cell).
+* Image is converted to grayscale for gradient thresholding.
+Low intensity pixels are filtered out of the gray image to remove all black pixels from image.
+* Color threshold images on S and L channels of HLS color space are obtained.
+Pixels present in both S and L threshold images are filtered out to form the final color threshold image.
+* Gradient thresholds images on x and y directions are obtained.
+Pixels present in both x and y direction threshold images are filtered out to form the final gradient threshold image.
+* Combine the color and gradient thresholded images to form the final binary image.
+* Apply mask on the binary image to filter out only the region of interest (lanes)

+Below are images of the input, output and some of the intermediate filtered binary images.

-![alt text][image3]
+![alt text][image2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.